mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You should also take the following precautions:

 * Be sure that your pet is up to date with immunizations and any booster shots.
 Have your veterinarian check your pet's stool for parasites.
 * Have your pet treated for fleas.
-If your pet walks through wooded areas have it screened for ticks.
+If your pet walks through wooded areas, have it screened for ticks.
-* If you do come into contact with your pets do not allow them to sleep with you.
+* If you do come into contact with your pets, do not allow them to sleep with you.
 Do not allow your pets to lick you in the face.
 * Protect yourself from bites or scratches.
 * Do not clean cat litter boxes or clean up after your dog in the street.
 Have someone else do these things for you.
 * Avoid all contact with birds, lizards, snakes, turtles, iguanas, exotic pets, hamsters, or other rodents while you recover.
-Contact with birds or reptiles waste may expose you to certain infectious germs.
+Contact with bird or reptile waste may expose you to certain infectious germs.

-After you have recovered from your transplant you will be provided additional instructions regarding pet care in the *Returning Home After Your Autologous Transplant* guide included at the back of this guide.
+After you have recovered from your transplant, you will be given additional instructions on pet care in the *Returning Home After Your Autologous Transplant* guide included at the back of this guide.

 ### Moving into a Nearby Apartment or Hotel
-For the duration of your outpatient treatment you and your caregiver will stay at a hotel or apartment within walking distance of the outpatient BMT clinic at the main hospital.
+For the duration of your outpatient treatment, you and your caregiver will stay at a hotel or apartment within walking distance of the Outpatient BMT Clinic at the main hospital.

 You and your caregiver will make regular visits to the clinic.
 Your lodging arrangements will be made and communicated to you by your nurse coordinator.